 Then I got very sleepy and went to take a nap.
 As I slept, I dreamed and saw a bed with gossamer curtains around it.
 I was standing with Jesus dressed in golden king’s robes.
 He pulled the curtains aside.
 I saw a sleeping woman on the bed.
 She was His bride.
 He looked at her and said with eyes still fixed on her, “See, my bride sleeps.”
 (Isaiah 56:10; Matthew 25:5; Revelation 3:1-3) I asked Him if she was His bride, then who was I (I asked Him this because I have always seen myself as part of the bride).
 He said I was His friend (John 3:29-30).

 Then, I saw Jesus go in and kiss the woman on the lips.
 He woke her with a kiss.
-The interpretation of this is that first, it is time for the Church, the Bride, to awaken (Romans 13:11); and second, the Church will be woken through intimacy with Jesus, knowing Him experientially (Philippians 3:10:11, Ephesians 3:14-19, Hebrews 8:11 quoting Jeremiah 31:34) by the seal of the Holy Spirit.
+The interpretation of this is that 1), it is time for the church, especially the Jewish people, to awaken (Romans 13:11; and Ephesians 5:14 quoting Isaiah 52:1), the way she will be awakened is through intimacy with Jesus, knowing Him experientially (Song of Solomon 1:2) Philippians 3:10:11, Ephesians 3:14-19, Hebrews 8:11 quoting Jeremiah 31:34) by the seal of the Holy Spirit.
 (Song of Solomon 2:10, 8:6; Isaiah 50:4)

 Then I can’t see Jesus anymore.
 He’s gone.